kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 It's tempting to just let operators be syntactic sugar for right-to-left evaluated `a.+(b).*(c)`.
 Or should that be done from left-to-right?
 It's also tempting to just allow operators, and fix the tree.
+An idea I've been entertaining is coming from my original implementation of Cxy.
+It's the simple 'operation operands' statement list.
+Very minimalistic and requires basically no parser.
+I'm thinking that that idea may come back again, as a bootstrapping mechanism.
+Here's an outline

+	// Core declaration/operations
+	number name  // Declare a new stack-variable.
+Removed upon exiting scope. operation left right  // Any binary operation, mathematical, or otherwise.
+Returns to 'ans'
+	// Flow control
+	label name  // Labels this location, to jump/call goto name cond  // Jump to the label 'name' if the condition is not zero call name  // Call the label, returns here.
+	// Dynamic memory
+	new number  // Allocate number bits on the heap. del ref  // Delete the allocated bits
+	// IO
+	read  // Read 1 bit from the standard input. write name  // Write the bits of 'name' to the standard output.

+This allows you to create a recursive factorial function:

+	label factorial
+	113 myvar
+	= myvar ans
+	-- ans
+	call factorial
+	* ans myvar
+	return

+113 myvar allocates 113 bits on the stack.
+It then copies 'ans' (a global) into the variable.
+It decrements ans, and calls itself recursively.
+The result of the recursion is multiplied by myvar.
+This result is already stored in 'ans'.
+The function returns.
+Simple and bulletproof.
+The language can be made so that overflows fail the program with a very clear message. m4 can be used to place other files in there.
+Why create this?
+Well, maybe it's useful.
+It'll be a fun little experiment.
+Hell, even object- oriented programming is possible.
+The idea is to let the programmer decide how many bits a data structure uses.
+He then performs operations on that data structure as he wishes.
+This gives a huge amount of power to the programmer.
+First, pointer and reference semantics have to be defined.